ishwarchandratiwari/sparkpost-api-documentation/services/subaccounts.md

 <h4>Managing Subaccounts</h4>
 Service providers can create and manage subaccounts using the `/api/v1/subaccounts` API endpoints described below.
 Each subaccount can be assigned its own API key during provisioning or later on.
 The subaccount holder may then use a subaccount API key to assume control of the subaccount.

 Service providers can also use a master account API key to cause any supporting SparkPost API call to act on behalf of a subaccount.
-To achieve this, include an `X-MSYS-SUBACCOUNT` HTTP header in your request containing the subaccount ID in question.
+To achieve this, include an `X-MSYS-SUBACCOUNT` HTTP header in your request containing the _numeric_ subaccount ID in question.

 <span class="label label-info">Example</span> On a GET request to `/api/v1/sending-domains`, setting `X-MSYS-SUBACCOUNT: 123` will only return sending domains which belong to subaccount `123`.

 <span class="label label-info">Example</span> The same applies to data management, setting `X-MSYS-SUBACCOUNT: 123` on a POST request to `/api/v1/sending-domains` will create a sending domain belonging to subaccount `123`.

-The `X-MSYS-SUBACCOUNT` header is not required, but if provided, must be a number.

 <h4>Managing The Master Account</h4>
 The service provider can also continue to use their master account as normal.